101 Cooking For Two

 Pro Notes:

-- This is for about a 3-4 pound pork butt, but if it fits in the crock pot without touching the sides, it will work.
-But the time will be longer.
+2. This is for about a 3-4 pound pork butt, but if it fits in the crock pot without touching the sides, it will work.
+But the time will be much longer.

-- I suggest a good quality liquid smoke, but skip it if you want.
+4. I suggest a good-quality liquid smoke, but you can skip it if you prefer.
+You can also use mustard.

-- Done is really 200ยฐ-205ยฐ, but some crock pots just can't get there.
-Don't settle for under 185ยฐ and try for at leastย 190ยฐ but higher is better.
+6. Done is really 200ยฐ-205ยฐ, but some crock pots just can't reach that temperature.
+Don't settle for under 190ยฐ; try for at leastย 195ยฐ, but higher is better.

-- If your crock pot can not get to the correct temperature, move to a 250ยฐ oven on a tray with sides to finish.
+7. If your crock pot does not reach the correct temperature, move it to a 250ยฐ oven on a tray with sides to finish.

-- Do not shred immediately.
-Wrap with foil and let the fluid absorb for at least 15 minutes, but one hour is better.
+8. Do not shred immediately.
+Wrap with foil and let the fluid absorb for at least 15 minutes, but 1-2 hours is better.

-- Good refrigerated for 4 days, but I prefer 2 days since the texture seems to suffer.
+10. It would be good if refrigerated for up to 4 days, but I would prefer 2 days since the texture seems to suffer.
 It will freeze well for 4 months.

 Your Own Private Notes